 Victoria serves as the co-chair of Kegler Brown’s Privacy and Data Security practice area and focuses her practice on domestic and global business and intellectual property litigation.
 She has represented U.S. and foreign companies in complex commercial litigation, dispute resolution, and management of e-discovery.

-From defending clients in multiple jury trials to advising clients doing business in her native Colombia, Victoria’s litigation practice reflects the unique and diverse experiences of her life.
-Before relocating to Ohio with her family, Victoria spent years as a public defender in Arizona first assigned to capital habeas appeals and later trying major felony cases.
+A native of Colombia, Victoria spent years as a public defender in Arizona first assigned to capital habeas appeals and later trying major felony cases.
 Prior to practicing law, Victoria was an industrial engineer in the technology and automotive sectors and a competitive figure skater.
 Victoria joined Kegler Brown in 2016.

 Privacy + Data Security